The Bankrate promise

 Bad credit loans are readily available through several financial institutions, both brick-and-mortar and online.
 Not all lenders are the same, and some should be avoided altogether.
 Some lenders may even be scammers.

 Steer clear of lenders that aren’t registered to do business in your state, offer guaranteed approvals without a credit check or require upfront payment to approve you for a loan.
-It’s equally important that they have a secured website and physical address.
+It’s equally important that they have a secure website and physical address.

 Several bad credit loan options could be a good fit.
 But before you apply for a loan, research loan types and shop around with lenders to get rate quotes.
 When narrowing down your options, you also want to evaluate lenders based on their reputation, loan costs, terms and customer service to find the best fit for you.